 1) Gather all the ingredients.

-4) Cut chicken into 1/2 x 1/2 inch small bite-size pieces, place them into the zip-lock bag and marinate for 1 hour minimum (up to 2 hours) in the refrigerator.
+4) Cut chicken into 1/2 x 1/2 inch small bite-size pieces, place them into the zip-lock bag and marinate for 1 hour minimum (up to overnight) in the refrigerator.

 5) Once 1 hour has passed, remove chicken from marinade and transfer to an air fryer tray.

-6) Air Fry at 390F for 10-12 minutes until chicken is golden brown.
+6) Air Fry at 360F for 10-12 minutes until chicken is golden brown.
 Transfer to a serving plate and serve with a wedge of lemon.
 Enjoy hot!

-Hope you enjoy your low-carb Keto Air Fryer Japanese Chicken Naked Karaage!
+Hope you enjoy your Air Fryer Japanese Chicken Naked Karaage!